 Regarding the possibility of a hoax, Bosley tells the crew, “I hope not!”

-BM2 Bosley radios the station that the 44363 has safely crossed the bar and that seas are 16-18’ past the bar and evening out.
-Winds are from the WSW.
+BM2 Bosley radios the station that the CG 44363 has safely crossed the bar and that seas are 16-18 feet past the bar and evening out.
+Wind is from the WSW.

-SA Wingo hears BM2 Bosley radio the station that it is 15-16’ out (a factual inconsistency) and later said, “I was about to call BS.
-Those waves were a lot higher than 15-16’ and it wasn’t getting better, but I was like, ‘oh well.’”
+SA Wingo hears BM2 Bosley radio the station that it is 15-16 feet out (a factual inconsistency) and later said, “I was about to call BS.
+Those waves were a lot higher than 15-16 feet and it wasn’t getting better, but I was like, ‘oh well.’”

 The 44363 is not transiting south on the safe route outbound to the “Q” buoy, but is actually being set north towards the edge of James Island